neondatabase/neon/docs/rfcs/025-generation-numbers.md

 ## Summary

-A scheme of logical "generation numbers" for pageservers and their attachments is proposed, along with changes to the remote storage format to include these generation numbers in S3 keys.
+A scheme of logical "generation numbers" for tenant attachment to pageservers is proposed, along with changes to the remote storage format to include these generation numbers in S3 keys.

 Using the control plane as the issuer of these generation numbers enables strong anti-split-brain